RBingham99/rework-digital-app/README.md

 <p>Finally just return to your terminal, cd into the project folder and then
-type './vendor/bin/sail up', you can now open your browser and type in the url localhost and you will see the app.</p>
+type './vendor/bin/sail up', you can now open your browser and type in the url http://localhost and you will see the app.</p>